raspberrypilearning/parents-guide/using.md

 | nano        | nano             | `nano test.txt`                    | Open or create the file `test.txt` for editing in nano             |
 | hostname -I | hostname         | `hostname -I`                      | Display the IP address of the Raspberry Pi                         |

-### A note on tilde
+### A note on the tilde symbol

 - The tilde symbol `~` is used to represent the `home` folder.
 This is normally `/home/pi`.
 So when you type `ls ~/`, this is the same as typing `ls /home/pi`.

 ## Installing new software

 At some point you'll most probably want to install some new software onto your Raspberry Pi.
 Again, it is easiest to use the terminal to do this.

-- You can search for software that is available to install, but you need to update the software list first
+- You can search for software that is available to install, but you need to update the software list first.

 ``` bash
 sudo apt-get update
 ```

-- Then you can start a search.
-For instance if you wanted to install the game Tetris, you can search for software with *tetris* in the name.
+- You can then start a search.
+For instance if you wanted to install the game Tetris, you can search for software with "tetris" in the name.

 ``` bash
 sudo apt-cache search tetris
 ```

 - You can then choose the program you want from the list.
-In this case you could install `tint`
+In this case you could install `tint`.

 ``` bash
 sudo apt-get install tint
 ```

 - Some types of software will then appear in the **Menu**.
-Other types need to be launched from the terminal
+Other types need to be launched from the terminal.

 ``` bash
 tint